• Donate

 We have programmed our website following accessibility guidelines and web standards.

-The site is developed using HTML5 and CSS3, and is backwards compatible to Internet Explorer 6.
+The site is developed using backwards compatible to Internet Explorer 8.

 Our site content is separated from presentational elements, which makes it available to any visitors that use technologies such as a screen reader or text only browser.